muritane/executability-filter/README.md

 Is it correct?

+The burden is not merely to describe.

+The burden is to specify a realizable causal structure.

 Structural Typing Outcomes

 The filter produces three outcomes.

 Well-Typed

-A coherent execution pathway can be specified.
+A coherent executable pathway can be specified.

 The abstraction possesses: